Introduction to Opals

 At Lightning Ridge in NSW, small Opalised dinosaurs and primitive early mammalian remains, together with shallow marine shellfish and crustaceans have been found.
 Probably the most famous Opalised fossil is Eric the Pliosaur (Cretaceous age marine vertebrate) which was found at Coober Pedy and now forms part of the Australian Museum collection.

 Spectacular mineral replacement with Opal can also occur.
 The so called 'Opal pineapples' found at White Cliffs, NSW are Opal pseudomorphs of the mineral glauberite are examples of this.
 Queensland Opal deposits occur in non-marine sedimentary rocks and Opalised animal remains are very rare, however fossil wood fragments showing annual growth rings and cellular wood textures occur and sometimes these are beautifully replaced with precious Opal.

-Opal is an extremely precious gem.
-Black Opal is possibly 130 times rarer than diamond!
-For every 130 million carats of diamond produced only 1 million carats (or 200kg) of Opal is mined.
-And from this rough the loss factor in cutting can be as high as 95% (In black Opal).
+Opal is a very valuable gemstone.
+Black Opal is potentially 130 times rarer than diamond!
+Only one million carats (or 200kg) of opal are mined for every 130 million carats of diamond produced.
+And the cutting loss factor from this rough might be as high as 95%.
+(In black Opal).

-You may have heard that "Tanzanite is 1000 x rarer than diamond".
-This is suggested because there are 100 miles of tanzanite mines worldwide, and when compared to the 100,000 miles of diamond mines worldwide "Tanzanite is 1000 x rarer than diamond".
-As there is only 20 square miles of black Opal mining black Opal is actually 5000 x rarer than diamond.
+"Tanzanite is 1000 times rarer than diamond," you may have heard because there are 100 miles of tanzanite mines throughout the world, and when compared to the 100,000 miles of diamond mines across the world, "tanzanite is 1000 times rarer than diamond."
+Because there are only 20 square miles of black Opal mining, black Opal is 5000 times rarer than diamond.